freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/gpu/index.md

 GPUs were originally modeled on the concept of graphics pipeline.
 Graphics pipeline is a theoretical model, comprising of levels how the graphics data is to be sent through and executed using GPU and software(like OpenGL, DirectX).
 The pipeline basically converts 3D spatial coordinates into 2D pixelated data for the device to display.
 The following is an illustration of "Traditional Fixed-function Graphics Pipeline", commonly accepted pipeline till today.

 ### 0th Generation
 "Reality Engine" board by Silicon Graphics Inc.(SGI) marked the onset of GPU hardware and the graphics pipeline.
-But the technology was still dependent upon CPU for the first half.
+The technology was still dependent upon CPU for the first half.
 Also, the speed was limited to one pixel execution per clock cycle.
-The engine use OpenGL, a widely used 2D/3D application programming.
+The engine used OpenGL, a widely used 2D/3D application programming.
 ### 1st Generation
 The "3dfx Voodoo" (1996) evolved as one of the first true 3D-accelerator for games.
 It handled texture mapping, rasterization, and z-buffering but the CPU still had to do vertex transformations.
 ### 2nd Generation